YosysHQ/sby/docs/examples/indinv/README.md

 let p0 = (state != 0);
 ```

-So `state != 0` is a true invariant for our circuit, but it is not an inductive invariant,
+So `p0` is a true invariant for our circuit, but it is not an inductive invariant,
-because we can go from a state for which `state != 0` is true to a state for
+because we can go from a state for which `p0` is true to a state for which it is
-which it is false.
+false.
 Specifically there are two such states for this circuit: 1 and 17

-(The property `state != 0` is k-inductive for k=4, but for this example we are
+(The property `p0` is k-inductive for k=6, but for this example we are
-only interested in 1-induction.)
+only interested in proofs via 1-induction.)

-However, the following property would be inductive, as can be easily confirmed
+The following property however would be inductive, as can be easily confirmed
 by looking up the 4 states in the state chart above.

 ```SystemVerilog